...

 1. Define the objective of the plan

 Each campaign must have a tangible, clear objective aligned with your company’s goals, sales targets, and be part of the integrated marketing communications strategy.
 A well-structured public relations plan works hand in hand with marketing to build a reliable reputation for the brand, drive engagement, and generate conversions.
+An essential goal should be positioning executives as B2B thought leadership figures in their sector.

 2. Establish metrics to demonstrate results